CELT offer a range of staff development sessions, all of which are aligned with UDL (Universal Design for Learning).

 Discussion boards and forums

 The session will explore the different management approaches when using a Discussion Board (forum) with students to help foster a collaborative/collegiate approach to learning online.
-Participants will learn about online behaviour styles, the benefits and otherwise of various management approaches and how to set up a Discussion Board using the Blackboard and Campus Pack Discussion Board tools.
+Participants will learn about online behaviour styles, the benefits and otherwise of various management approaches and how to set up a Discussion Board in Blackboard.

 DMU Commons – introduction